 Ex-Marine, ex-CIA Clandestine Services Officer Robert David Steele, originally a “moderate, mainstream” advocate of Open Source Intelligence (OSI), has become an outspoken reformer exposing the metastasizing corruption of today’s post-9/11 military-industrial-intelligence complex.
-Here is his latest piece, written expressly for VT. –Kevin Barrett, Veterans Today Editor
+Here is his latest piece, written expressly for VT. –Kevin Barrett, VT Editor

 Privatizing Covert Operations

 The Most Asinine, Unconstitutional Unethical Idea of the 21st Century

 If Mike Pompeo wants to commit virtual suicide and end his prospects of being an effective Secretary of State, three recent articles document his death wish – championship of a rogue intelligence network proposed by Erik Prince and beloved by Oliver North – both arguably ripe for indictment for crimes against humanity.
 If this asinine, unconstitutional, unethical idea survives the week, the President will not recover.

 That such as idea would even be considered suggests to me that Mike Pompeo – the honor graduate of his West Point class – has failed completely to get a grip on the Central Intelligence Agency (CIA) and is disqualified from any other post in the Trump Administration until he does so.
 It takes brains and balls to get a grip on CIA and through a revitalized CIA, the rest of the US Intelligence Community (IC).
 Escaping to the Department of State to herd cats and be a cocktail-sipping cookie pusher is a demotion.
 Pompeo needs to get a grip and demonstrate he can inspire loyalty and competence not just at CIA, but across the IC which does not now serve the President.